By Gene and Katie Hamilton

 A fence contractor charges $1,236 to build a good-quality 4-foot high, 100-foot long chain link fence with posts spaced at 7-foot intervals.
 That includes labor and material.
 You can buy the fence materials, cement and a comealong, a specialty tool that stretches the mesh on its frame, at a home or yard center for $690 and build the fence.
 You'll save 44 percent of the cost of building a chain link fence by doing it yourself.

-Before you begin any fencing project, check the survey of your property to know exactly where your property lines are.
-Also check to learn about fence height requirements specified by your local zoning laws or subdivision covenants.
+Before you begin any fencing project, check the survey of your property to know exactly where your property lines begin and end.Contact your local building department to learn about fence height requirements specified by your local zoning laws or subdivision covenants.
+Ask what is the required depth for post holes because the depth depends on the frost line (how deep the ground freezes) is your area.
+There may be other restrictions about the material or style of fence so it's important to know all of this before you build a fence.

 That sums it up.
 Knowing the average cost to build a chain link fence lets you compare doing it yourself with what you can expect to pay a contractor.
 To customize the cost to where you live add your ZIP Code in the cost box.